top of page

 They surely deserved some love too.

-After that, I struck lucky as 3 beautiful friendly Fallow deers were grazing near the obelisk.
+After that, I got lucky as 3 beautiful friendly Fallow deers were grazing near the obelisk.

 From the obelisk, I walked through the meadows into the woods then towards the giant Cross before heading back to the main road.

-This time I walked all the way with only my socks, at times I accidentally walked on thorny plants, pieces of wood and stones but it wasn't too bad.
+This time I walked all the way with only my socks on , at times I hurted my feet stepping on thorny plants, pieces of wood and stones but it wasn't too bad.

-I came here many times with negative feelings, broken heart, despairs but now am healed am all positive and in a much better place physically and mentally.
+I came here many times with negative feelings ,heartbroken , despairs but now am healed am all positive and in a much better place physically and mentally.

 I owed this place so much.